PlatonRaz/OpenWithCode_ContextMenu_Fix/README.md

 This commit includes two scripts to manage the **“Open with Code”** option in the Windows folder right-click context menu:

-- **Add-Open-With-Code.bat** — Adds the “Open with Code” entry to folders and folder backgrounds.
+- **Add_Open-With-Code.bat** — Adds the “Open with Code” entry to folders and folder backgrounds.
-- **Remove-Open-With-Code.bat** — Removes the “Open with Code” entry.
+- **Remove_Open-With-Code.bat** — Removes the “Open with Code” entry.

 ---